 Drainback systems usually use a controller and an AC pump.
 The pump is a special high-head pump because it has to lift the fluid to fill the piping and collectors every time the system turns on.
 This requires more power than in antifreeze systems, where the pump just circulates fluid through piping that’s always full.
 Otherwise, drainback systems operate similarly to an antifreeze system: When the sun warms the collectors, the high-head pump comes on and circulates the fluid into and throughout the system, and a heat exchanger transfers the heat from the fluid into the storage tank.
 There is no expansion tank and fewer valves and gauges than in an antifreeze system, but the piping must be carefully installed to facilitate proper drainage.

 A few other factors will influence your choice of a solar hot water heater.
 If you find a system that is substantially cheaper than others, there’s probably a reason, such as lower quality components.
 There is no substitute for quality — don’t take shortcuts with an investment like this.

 A solar water-heating system often can be expanded to include space heating as well.
 The collector array and other components will need to be larger.
 There are numerous options for storing and distributing heat in combination systems.
-Discuss your ideas with a solar professional (see Solar Sources).
+Discuss your ideas with a solar professional (see Solar Sources later in this article).

 Closed-loop and drainback systems should always have a separate storage tank for solar-heated water and a backup water heater.
 The same tank can’t do both jobs efficiently.
 Typically, the output of the storage tank runs to the input of the backup heater.
 When solar output is sufficient, the backup heater doesn’t come on.